DigitME2/timelogger/ReadMe-for-Android-App-Installtion.txt

 To Install Andriod Application on Andriod Tablets or Andriod Phone Firstly please open this page in your mobile phone or android tablet and please follow the following steps.

+Please select the Releases Section, Go to Assets and there you can see PTT-v2.15.apk file.

-Click on the ProcessTimeTracker.apk through your android phone or android tablet to download the file.
+Click on the PTT-v2.15.apk through your android phone or android tablet to download the file.

 It will ask for download anyway or cancel the file to be download.
 Please select download anyway.